-- global economic and financial uncertainty due to higher interest rates, higher inflation, instability in the banking sector, public health concerns or other factors: - quarterly variations in our operating results or the operating results of other technology companies; - changes in our financial guidance or our failure to meet such guidance; - changes in analysts' estimates of our financial performance or buy/sell recommendations; - · general conditions in the semiconductor industry; - the amount and timing of repurchases of shares of our common stock; - · our ability to realize the expected benefits of our completed or future acquisitions; and - · actual or anticipated announcements of technical innovations or new products by us or our competitors.
+- global economic and financial uncertainty due to changes in tariffs, interest rates, persistent inflation, instability in the banking sector, war or other conflicts, public health concerns or other factors; - political events, trends, and unexpected developments occurring nationally, globally, or in any of our key sales regions; - quarterly variations in our operating results, financial condition, including our liquidity, or the operating results of other technology companies; - changes in our financial guidance or our failure to meet such guidance;

+- · changes in analysts' estimates of our financial performance or buy/sell recommendations; - · general conditions in the semiconductor industry; - the amount and timing of repurchases of shares of our common stock; - our ability to realize the expected benefits of our completed or future acquisitions; - · announcements of restructurings, reductions in force, departure of key employees, and/or consolidations of operations; and - · actual or anticipated announcements of technical innovations or new products by us or our competitors.

 In addition, the stock market has recently and in the past experienced significant price and volume fluctuations that have affected the market prices for many companies and that often have been unrelated to their operating performance.
 These broad market fluctuations and other factors have harmed and may harm the market price of our common stock.
-The foregoing factors could also cause the market price of our Convertible Debt to decline or fluctuate substantially.
+The foregoing factors could also cause the market price of our Convertible Debt, Series A Preferred Stock or Depositary Shares to decline or fluctuate substantially.
+In the past, following volatile periods in the price of their stock, many companies became the target of securities class action litigation.
+If we are sued in a securities class action, we could incur substantial costs, and it could divert management's attention and resources and have an adverse impact on our financial performance and the price of our common stock or Series A Preferred Stock.